Research

 Research Associate

-December 2020 - May 2022, Dhaka, Bangladesh
+Dec 2020 - May 2022, Dhaka, Bangladesh

 A data science lab devoted to social media mining, opinion mining, and social computing directed by Dr. Saddam Hossian.